-Prior studies including the Phase 2 TNBC trial have shown that the greatest effect of trilaciclib is on longer term endpoints like OS rather than earlier efficacy measures such as overall response rate ("ORR") and progression free survival ("PFS").
+Prior studies including the Phase 2 mTNBC trial have shown that the greatest effect of trilaciclib is on longer term endpoints like OS rather than earlier efficacy measures such as overall response rate ("ORR") and progression free survival ("PFS").
 This is consistent with other immunotherapies like checkpoint inhibitors, which have the greatest effect at survival timepoints.
 Our data to date suggest that this could be due to trilaciclib enhancing long term immune surveillance by increased generation of certain memory T cells.
 Additionally, Programmed Cell Death-Ligand 1 ("PD-L1") status of the tumors is likely to affect how trilaciclib works across these different measures of efficacy, including how long it may take to see any potential benefit.
-For example, in our previous TNBC Phase 2 trial, patients with PD-L1(+) tumors, which have an immune inflamed tumor microenvironment, experienced a numerical improvement in earlier efficacy metrics including ORR and PFS.
+For example, in our previous mTNBC Phase 2 trial, patients with PD-L1(+) tumors, which have an immune inflamed tumor microenvironment, experienced a numerical improvement in earlier efficacy metrics including ORR and PFS.
 The Kaplan Meier curves for OS separated early and continued to improve over time, leading to a median OS of 32.7 months for patients receiving trilaciclib compared to 10.5 months for patients receiving chemotherapy alone, with a hazard ratio of 0.34.
 By comparison, patients with PD-L1(-) tumors, which have immune excluded or immune desert tumor microenvironments, did not experience a meaningful improvement in ORR or PFS.
 However, we did observe a median OS of 17.8 months for patients receiving trilaciclib compared to 13.9 months for patients receiving chemotherapy alone, with a hazard ratio of 0.48.
+The Kaplan Meier curves for OS did not separate until ~15 months, but this separation then continued to accelerate over time leading to a hazard ratio of 0.48.
 We expect that the OS results will be the most meaningful to evaluate trilaciclib in this and future studies.

 PRESERVE 2 is an ongoing pivotal Phase 3 trial in 1L mTNBC.
 A meaningful anti-tumor efficacy benefit was observed in our previous Phase 2 mTNBC study in which trilaciclib led to a significant improvement in OS when administered in combination with gemcitabine/carboplatin chemotherapy ("GC") compared to chemotherapy alone; these are the foundational data for the Phase 3 PRESERVE 2 trial.
-An interim OS analysis is currently anticipated for PRESERVE 2 in the first quarter of 2024 to evaluate the effect of trilaciclib on OS in patients with TNBC when administered prior to treatment with GC.
+An interim OS analysis is currently anticipated for the Phase 3 trial in the first quarter of 2024 to evaluate the effect of trilaciclib on OS in patients with TNBC when administered prior to treatment with GC.
 If the interim OS analysis achieves the threshold of statistical significance required for the interim assessment showing that trilaciclib has superior efficacy in OS, the trial will be unblinded, and the data will be reported.
 In addition, we will discuss the data with regulatory health authorities regarding filing for potential approval of this indication.
 If the interim OS analysis does not meet the interim stopping criteria, the trial will continue to the final analysis.